Enalean/tuleap-documentation-en/languages/en/developer-guide/gerrit.rst

 =============================

-This section covers how to setup a local gerrit next to your Tuleap development platform in order to develop or debug
+This section covers how to setup a local gerrit next to your Tuleap development platform in order to develop or debug.

+This guide might lag a bit behind the current developpement.
+You can find an up to date `readme in the sources <https://tuleap.net/plugins/git/tuleap/tuleap/stable?p=tuleap%2Fstable.git&a=blob&f=tools/utils/gerrit_setup/Readme.md>`_.

 Create a gerrit admin account
 -----------------------------